Do you want to know how to start a cleaning business from scratch?

 Make sure that your workforce has the necessary qualifications and that your business is covered by insurance.
 Ensure that they are adequately trained and familiar with how to operate the tools correctly.

 One way of ensuring you have the right team around you is to onboard them correctly.
 This will help reduce staff turnover and create happier employees.
-We will soon write a blog post on the employee onboarding process, so keep a lookout soon!

 How to Price Your Cleaning Services